HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 #### Headings

 Heading elements (`H1`-`H6`) act as a mechanism to visually indicate structure in a page's content.
-Although these HTML elements don't carry the weight they used to in search rankings, they still act as a valuable way to structure pages and signal other elements in the search engine results pages (SERPs) like _featured snippets_ or other extraction methods that align with [Google's new passage indexing](https://www.blog.google/products/search/search-on/).
+Although these HTML elements don't carry the weight they used to in search rankings, they still act as a valuable way to structure pages and signal other elements in the search engine results pages (SERPs) like _featured snippets_ or other extraction methods that align with <a hreflang="en" href="https://www.blog.google/products/search/search-on/">Google's new passage indexing</a>.

 {{ figure_markup(
   image="seo-presence-of-h-elements.png",